Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/shadowchrome.md

 ## Direction

 The shadow is cast out towards a certain direction, specified by the [ShadowChrome](xref:@ActiproUIRoot.Controls.Primitives.ShadowChrome).[Direction](xref:@ActiproUIRoot.Controls.Primitives.ShadowChrome.Direction) property.
-The direction value `0` is towards the right, and increases counter-clockwise.
+The direction value `0` is towards the right and increases counterclockwise.
 The default direction value is `270`, which is downward.
 Another commonly-used direction value is `315`, which is down-and-right.

 > [!NOTE]
 > When using fast WPF rendering and for the downward `270` direction only, special algorithms kick in to seamlessly render the shadow in a slightly more natural way that nearly matches how the more complex shader effects would render the shadow.